mehr-licht/A3S1LTW/readme.md

   - [x] CSRF prevention (random token-id and hashed token_values with salt)
   - [x] XSS prevention (Escape Scripts on all inputs and gets.
 Images stored with hash)
   - [x] Use of Prepared Statements and use of Stored Procedures to make queries to the database
-  - [x] All inputs are filtred in regex expressionas, php fuctions or java fuctions to deleted the scripts caracteres.
+  - [x] All inputs are filtered in regex expressions within php functions to delete the scripts characteres.
 For example, in php we use trim() and strip_tags().

 ### Extra requirements